ixnas/altcha-dotnet/README.md

 The `altcha` parameter can either be a base64-encoded JSON string (like the raw value of the `altcha` field in a submitted form), or an already decoded and deserialized `AltchaResponse` object.

+The `cancellationToken` parameter can be passed if the service was set up with a `IAltchaCancellableChallengeStore`.
+The cancellation token can cancel queries and updates to the store implementation.

 ## Verifying challenges from ALTCHA's API